-In San Narciso, Nana Masay, an appellate by which she came to be known became a model neighbor who one can depend on and one whose reputation is quite respectable as she was warm to everyone, cheerful even to those in distress and helpful not only to the relatives of Vicente but to anyone who comes her way.
-Despite being a foreigner, it was easy to approach her because of her humble and simple ways and she easily became a welcome member of the San Narciso community.
+In San Narciso, Nana Masay, an appellate by which she came to be known became a model neighbor who one could depend on and one whose reputation was quite respectable as she was warm to everyone, cheerful even to those in distress and helpful not only to the relatives of Vicente but to anyone who came her way.
+Despite being a foreigner, it was easy to approach her because of her humble and simple ways and she easily became a welcomed member of the San Narciso community.

-And then the war came and when the invading Japanese forces came, she was the unanimous choice for the dreaded Kempeitai, the Japanese military police which was the equivalent of the German SS, to serve as hits official interpreter because in Japanese culture, the sensei, or teacher is most respected over the other one who is a photographer like her brother-in-law.
+And then the war came and when the invading Japanese forces came, she was the unanimous choice for the dreaded Kempeitai, the Japanese military police which was the equivalent of the German SS, to serve as its official interpreter because in Japanese culture, the sensei, or teacher is most respected over the other one who was also a photographer.
 Given such an authority, Masue could have easily changed if her kindness and generosity were only put on, but she continued with her genuine winning character which made her a friend to everyone.

 This was the greatest test for Masue’s unconditional love.
 She would have used her authority to round up the guerillas to identify the culprit right away but no, she understood them.
 In fact, she continued pleading and arguing for the suspected guerillas even if one of them murdered her husband.
 In fact, when Rafael Falucho, aged fourteen, approached to ask for her forgiveness, she readily forgave her just like what she did to the one who accused her of being a spy.
 The other one concerned her best friend, Elizabeth Stocks-Fontillas which she knew was really an intelligence officer operating in the Zambales area.
-She did everything in her power to save her and for this she reciprocated her friendship even to the Liberation days when she made efforts to recompense her.
+She did everything in her power to save Elizabeth, and for this Elizabeth reciprocated her friendship even more during the Liberation days.

 She was still a Buddhist when Our Lady appeared to her atop the San Sebastian Church.
 She was wearied and very troubled for the unfinished cases of guerillas she wanted to save when she made a short cut across the churchyard on the way home when she unassumingly saw “the most beautiful woman“ she ever saw.
-For about two hours before break of day, she calmed her without saying anything and went home more resolute in saving the prisoners.
-One difficult case was that of one who was about to be executed as he was really a guerilla and even had a gun.
-When he came to her grateful about his life, she instructed her to thank God instead by attending Mass every Sunday.
+For about two hours before the break of day, she was calmed by the Lady and she went home more resolute in saving the prisoners.
+One difficult case was that of one who was about to be executed as he was really a guerilla who even had a gun.
+When he came to her grateful for his life, she instructed her to thank God instead by attending Mass every Sunday.

 After the war, she made efforts of becoming a Catholic herself.
 She had made it, in fact, possible to have all her children baptized as Catholics.
 For her Christian name she chose the name of her bosom friend to imitate her courage and charity which she unwittingly possessed already, Elizabeth, meaning God’s gift or given by God.
 Anyway, both Elizabeths are God’s gifts to the people of San Narciso.
 They are unquestionably documented heroines of the war-torn years.